 Lorenza Izzo (Justine), Ariel Levy (Alejandro), Nicolas Martinez (Daniel), Daryl Sabara (Lars), Aaron Burns (Jonah), Kirby Bliss Blanton (Amy), Magda Apanowicz (Samantha), Sky Ferreira (Kaycee), Richard Burgi (Charles), Ignacia Allamand (Kara), Matias Lopez (Carlos), Antonieta Pari (The Village Elder), Ramon Llao (The Bald Headhunter)

 The Green Inferno was the fourth directorial film from Eli Roth.
 Roth planted feet firmly in genre material with his first film Cabin Fever (2002) and cemented that with Hostel (2005), which became the film at the forefront of the Torture Porn fad.
 Roth made the obligatory sequel Hostel Part II (2007) but then seemed to languish in greenlight limbo with various projects for the next few years.
 The Green Inferno was his next film and premiered at the Toronto International Film Festival in 2013 only to spend two years held up in distribution limbo.
-It was finally picked up in 2015 by Jason Blum’s Blumhouse company, which has been extremely prolific on the production end of the horror genre in recent years, and went into wide release ironically only two weeks before Roth’s next film Knock Knock (2015) came out.
-Roth next went on to the remake of Death Wish (2018) and the family film The House With a Clock in its Walls (2018).
+It was finally picked up in 2015 by Blumhouse and went into wide release ironically only two weeks before Roth’s next film Knock Knock (2015) came out.
+Roth next went on to the remake of Death Wish (2018) and the family film The House With a Clock in Its Walls (2018).

-The Italian cannibal film of the 1970s and early 80s has a reputation as being the genre that is possibly the most extreme ever placed on film.
-Under the ostensible guise of the depiction of tribal practices, filmmakers served up a catalogue of tortures, bloodshed, mutilations, intestine and flesh devourings, even the on-camera slaughter of animals.
+The Italian cannibal film of the 1970s and early 80s has a reputation as being possibly the most extreme horror films ever made.
+Under the ostensible guise of the depiction of tribal practices, filmmakers served up a catalogue of tortures, mutilations, intestine and flesh devourings, even the on-camera slaughter of animals.
 The genre began with Umberto Lenzi’s Deep River Savages/Man from Deep River (1972), which can still make a claim to ethnographic quasi-realism, and hit its stride a few years later with works like Last Cannibal World/Jungle Holocaust (1977), Emanuelle and the Last Cannibals (1977), Slave of the Cannibal God/Prisoner of the Cannibal God (1978), Cannibal Apocalypse/Cannibals in the Streets (1980), Eaten Alive (1980) and Zombie Holocaust/Dr Butcher M.D.
 (1980) where the emphasis was on extreme gore.
 The two most notorious films to emerge from this fad were Cannibal Holocaust (1979) and Cannibal Ferox (1981), which were so extreme they were banned in multiple countries.

 Eli Roth apparently considers Cannibal Holocaust to be his favourite film and The Green Inferno has been made as homage to it and the era of the Italian cannibal film.
 Indeed, the title The Green Inferno was one of the alternate titles used by Cannibal Holocaust II (1988).
 Moreover, the end credits come with a dedication ‘For Ruggero’ to Ruggero Deodato who directed Cannibal Holocaust (and also made a cameo in Hostel Part II where he was seen eating a victim’s flesh).
 Not satisfied with that, Roth also includes a list of the original Italian cannibal films on the end credits as a primer for his audience.
 Even Lorenza Izzo’s final scene where she denies that the tribe were cannibals is reminiscent of the end of Cannibal Ferox where Lorraine Del Salle returns to deliver her dissertation that cannibal tribes do not exist.